 The screenplay version of Taken resolved all loose ends, and we got the obligatory happy ending where Bryan has reunited with his daughter, Kim–and she chooses to spend the night in his dumpy apartment instead of her step-dad’s swanky mansion.

 But the ending of the movie was far more satisfying because of the way it related back to its beginning.
 At the beginning of Taken, Bryan does a bodyguard gig for a pop starlet and asks her for career tips because Kim wants to be a singer.
 At the end of the movie, Bryan takes Kimmy to the starlet’s house for an introduction to the music biz.

 Maybe you think that’s corny, but I think it was nice.
 Plus, it made the whole pop star setup in the beginning seem like it was leading to something important, instead of being fluff before the action really started.
-If you want to make use of the bookend technique without coming across as corny, you can take a cue from Tina Fey who used bookends at the beginning and end of Act II in Mean Girls.

 I thought Taken was a great thriller, a lot better than some of the high-budget, supposedly high-octane summer blockbusters thrown our way (Iron Man 2, anyone?).
 It’s definitely worthwhile to study, both the screenplay and the movie.

 Later in the week, I’ll be posting a list of Taken’s plot points so you can get a feel for pacing in a well-written action movie and also a post about how to establish the character traits of your hero without being redundant.